nir0s/feedr/docs/case_study.rst

 Now, you would be able to, for instance, use Vagrant to load a cluster of feeder instances in AWS that would bombard your cluster with metrics.. and then, POOF!
 Just "vagrant destroy" the machines when you're done.

 Of course...
 I would say that you should periodically run these tests (even randomly) to check that your cluster can withstand surges of metrics.. but.. i'm not your production manager.
+You can daemonize the process and omit  the -m flag so that messages are sent constantly.